 The Board had adopted a Nomination cum Remuneration Policy in accordance with Section 178 of the Companies Act, 2013, the Rules made there under and the provisions of Regulation 19 of the Listing Regulations.
 The Policy provides for criteria and qualifications for appointment of Directors, Key Managerial Personnel (KMPs) and Senior Management Personnel, remuneration to them, Board diversity etc. The policy has been amended from time to time to align it in requirement with the provisions of applicable laws, rules and regulations.
-The Nomination cum Remuneration Policy is available on the website of the Company: https://india.denora.com/company/shareholder-information.html.
+The Nomination cum Remuneration Policy is available on the website of the Company: https://india.denora.com/investors/shareholder-information.html.

-e) Performance evaluation criteria for Independent Directors
+4.5 Performance evaluation criteria for Independent Directors

-In line with the provisions of the Act and Listing Regulations, the annual performance evaluation is carried out during the financial year 2021-22, details of which are provided in the Board's Report.
+In line with the provisions of the Act and Listing Regulations, the Performance evaluation of the Independent Directors, during the financial year 2022-23 was carried out by the entire Board, except the Independent Directors being evaluated as per the criteria laid down by the Nomination and Remuneration Committee.
+The procedure followed along with the criteria for performance evaluation are detailed in the Board's Report.